 Descriptions of dizziness may include:

-- Finding it difficult to see clearly when moving, for example, reading a sign while walking or driving.
+- finding it difficult to see clearly when moving, for example, when reading a sign while walking or driving.

 The inner ear contains the organs of balance